-- on_select Selection change callback; called as on_select(index, choice).
-This is also called with nil arguments if setChoices is called with an empty list. - on_submit Enter key callback; if specified, the list reacts to the key and calls it as on_submit (index, choice). - on_submit2 Shift-Enter key callback; if specified, the list reacts to the key and calls it as on_submit2(index, choice).
+on_select Selection change callback; called as on_select (index, choice).
+This is also called with nil arguments if setChoices is called with an empty list.

+on_submit2 Shift-Enter key callback; if specified, the list reacts to the key and calls it as on submit2 (index, choice).